 The Valluri-Rao Scholarship (currently advertised for 2019/20 start)

 This scholarship is offered to an exceptional graduate applying to study for a PhD in Biology, Chemistry, Computer Science, Engineering, Medicine, or Physics at Jesus.
 The successful candidate - selected by Jesus College - will receive £8,000 per year for up to three years, subject to satisfactory progress.
 Graduates who have already started their doctorate are not eligible.

 Charles Rawlinson Graduate Choral Scholarships (available)

 This scholarship of £500 is awarded to one or two graduate students a year who would like to take part in the College choirs either as organ scholar or choral scholar.
 Current Jesus students are eligible too.
-Please ask for more information by emailing us at firstname.lastname@example.org.
+Please ask for more information by emailing the Dean of Chapel at Jesus College.

 The Dunne Fund (available)

 If you're training for the ordained ministry of the Church of England and studying at Jesus College as part of your training, you may be eligible for a scholarship to help cover the cost of your fees.
 Please contact your theological college principal to find out more.
 Further information can be sought from the Dean of Chapel at Jesus College.